Solar-network/docs/docs/sdk/python/complementary-examples.md

 print(broadcastResponse)
 ```

-## Creating and broadcasting a delegate resignation
+## Creating and broadcasting a delegate resignation transaction

 ```python
 from solar_client import SolarClient